Kutzsche: West Slavic origin as Kućo

 The surname is clustered and likely developed in Upper Lusatia, the Sorbian core area around Bautzen, Kamenz, and Ortrand.
 Originally settled by the West Slavic Milceni, the region came under the Kingdom of Bohemia in 1319 and remained there until 1635, when it was ceded to the Electorate of Saxony.
 Sorbian was the majority language in the countryside until the 18th century, while German dominated in towns and administration.
 Although linguistically very close to Czech, Upper Sorbian was geographically cut off from the Czech-speaking lands and Sorbian survived as a smaller Slavic "island" in a largely German-speaking environment.
-This isolation helped preserve it as a distinct language, but also made it vulnerable to gradual Germanization.
+This isolation helped preserve it as a distinct language instead of being absorbed into the Czech dialect continuum and standard language, but also made it vulnerable to gradual Germanization.
 By the 19th century, German had become culturally and administratively dominant, yet Sorbian speech and nicknames like Kućo persisted in the countryside, shaping the Germanized spellings Kutsche/Kutzsche found in parish records.

 From the 17th century onward, as Sorbian names were increasingly recorded in German orthography, Kućo was adapted to fit German spelling conventions.
 Clerks typically replaced the palatal ć with tsch or tzsch and altered the final -o to -e.
+The ending -sche is typical of Germanized Slavic surnames.
 In the early 19th century, flatter simplified spellings like Kutsche were common, though by the mid-19th century a more consistent habit developed of using -tzsch- to capture the palatal quality of Sorbian ć/č more precisely, an indication that the Sorbian spoken form was still actively heard at the time, even as names were Germanized.
 The -tzsch- cluster is unusual in Germany and strongly tied to Lusatia/Saxony.
 Such variation in spelling was typical of the period and should not be seen as "mistakes."
 Before the 19th century, names had no single fixed form; spelling simply mirrored how local clerks heard the spoken nickname.
 The spoken name was primary, and the different written versions—Kutsche, Kutzsche, etc.—are best understood as phases in how the same Sorbian original was rendered in German writing.
 Compared to a modern standard German pronunciation of Kut(z)sche, the Sorbian form Kućo ends in a strong full vowel [ɔ], while German Kut(z)sche ends in a reduced schwa [ə].
 The Sorbian affricate [t͡ɕ] is softer and more palatal (similar to Polish ć), whereas the German [t͡ʃ] is harder, comparable to English ch.